sabre-io/sabre.io/source/event/promise.md

 ### `fulfill(mixed $value = null)`

-Fullfills a promise that didn't have a result yet.
+Fullfills a Promise that didn't have a result yet.

     $promise->fulfill('Some result object could go here');